-The Cowley centre (Templars' Square) and the Summertown District Shopping frontage both had a vacancy level of 7%, which is comparable with 2004/05.
+The Cowley centre (Templars' Square) had a vacancy level of 7% last year, which has increased slightly to 8%.
 In the case of the Cowley centre this to a degree reflects the large number of A14 (retail) uses within the centre, and the relative lack of other Class A uses.
-Summertown still has an active shopping centre with a good range of uses.

-The district centre with the lowest level of vacancies is Headington, which has a vacancy level of some 3%.
-Although this has increased from last year it is still a low level by comparison with other centres.
-It is however apparent that there are still a comparatively high number of charity shops.
+The District centre with the lowest level of vacancies is Headington, which had a vacancy level of some 3% last year, which has now increased to 4%.
+Although there has been an slight increase from last year it is still a low level by comparison with other centres.
+There remains a relatively high proportion of charity shops.

-The City centre and the district centres are still performing well, appear healthy with a good level of vitality and viability.
-Whilst the level of vacancies within each district centre does vary this is often a reflection of the individual characteristics of the centre.
+The City centre and the District centres are still performing well, appear healthy with a good level of vitality and viability.
+Whilst the level of vacancies within each District centre continues to vary this is often a reflection of the individual characteristics of the centre.